Babile, Oromia (Aanaa): Overview

 The altitude of this District ranges from 950 to 2000 meters above sea level; Ambelber and Sarbadin are amongst the highest points.
 Rivers include the Dakata, Barale, and Erer Tiko.
 A survey of the land in this woreda (reported in 1995/96) shows that 21.1% is arable or cultivable (17.5% was under annual crops), 3.9% pasture, 3.7% forest, and the remaining 71.3% is considered built-up, degraded or otherwise unusable.

 Much of Babille is occupied by the Babille Elephant Sanctuary.

-The "Valley of Marvels" (a rock formation near the village of Dakata) and the Erer sanctuary are local landmarks.

 Oil seeds and groundnuts are important cash crops.
 Industry in the District includes 10 grain mills and one metalworking industry employing 39 people, as well as 160 registered businesses including wholesalers, retailers, and service providers.
 Although no mines are active, feldspar and garnet deposits are known to exist.
 There were 14 Farmers Associations with 7529 members and one Farmers Service Cooperative with 26 members.

 Babille has 54 kilometers of rural feeder roads and 29 all-weather roads, for an average road density of 16.2 kilometers per 1000 square kilometers.
 Until recently, about 41.5% of the population have access to drinking water, but on 12 December 2007 woreda officials announced the completion of a program to improve access to drinking water, constructing wells in 17 rural kebeles at a cost of 1.1 million Birr, which extended coverage to about 48.5% of the population.